sponsor Vim development Vim logo Vim Book Ad

 Vim joins the Google Summer of Code!

 This page lists tasks that you can work on.
-You can also get ideas from the todo list (mentioned below) and the voting page.
+You can also get ideas from the todo list and the voting page.

 Vim has many, many features.
-We don't really need more, we do need the existing features to work reliably and predictably.
+We don't really need more, we do need the existing features to work reliably!

-This can be worked on by more than one person.
+This task can be worked on by two or more students.

 Improve regexp performance

-Last year two students worked on another regexp engine, which should improve pattern searches and esp. syntax highlighting.
+Two students have previously worked on a new regexp engine, which should improve search performance and especially speed up syntax highlighting.
 An article with the basic idea can be found here.
-This paper from Nikolai Weibull may also be useful: Theoretical Foundation of Regular Expressions and Text Editors.
+Previous work on this is here.

 Notes for applications